-Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to unethical and prohibited business practices, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006 and relevant tax legislation.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to manage the entity's financial performance and management bias in accounting estimates within the financial statements.
+Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the Listing Rules of the UK Financial Conduct Authority, the Companies Act 2006 and relevant tax legislation, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to manage the entity's financial performance and management bias in accounting estimates.
 Audit procedures performed by the engagement team included:

-- Holding discussions with management, internal audit and Mondi Group's internal legal counsel, including consideration of potential instances of non-compliance with laws and regulation and fraud; - Testing a sample of journal entries based on specific risk criteria; and - · Challenging assumptions and judgements made by management related to accounting estimates.
+- Making enquiries of management, Mondi Group's Internal Audit and internal legal counsel, including consideration of potential instances of non-compliance with laws and regulation and fraud; - Testing a sample of journal entries based on specific risk criteria; and - Challenging assumptions made by management related to accounting estimates as a whole and assessing whether there has been any management bias in aggregate.